aymanydhom/GoldilocksImages/README.md

 # GoldilocksImages
- Linux images for Future Elextronics Goldilocks kit
+ Linux images for Future Electronics Goldilocks kit

 Mama Bear Re-Programming Mama Bear Board is preprogrammed with latest firmware.
 In case of software update or in need of reprograming the Mama Bear eMMC, the following steps should be followed: